 The Shrub Mapping service offers up-to-date data about the shrub situation for large geographical areas using satellite data.

 The planned service is based on a process where the raw data is collected and processed using a scalable cloud computing infrastructure.
 This means that the production of the service is tied to low fixed costs.

 The service is delivered to the customers via an interactive web-based map for browsing the shrub detection results, and an application programming interface for integrating the results into the users’ geographic information systems in both raster and vector format.

 Caption: Example of the web-based interactive shrub map.

 Earth observation and satellite navigation enable the monitoring and positioning of large forest areas anywhere in the world.

 Using satellite data makes it possible to scale the business model globally.
 In addition, evolving space technology, such as new Earth observation satellites, e.g. with higher spatial accuracy, enhances results and opens up new business opportunities.

 The feasibility study has been completed in June 2019.

-The conclusion of the feasibility study is that the business case is commercially viable and the service is technically feasible.
 The customers provided positive feedback on the resolution and localization performance of the shrub maps.